Davethedata/PHBS_MLF_2018/README.md

 9|24.4|X41|total liabilities / ((profit on operating activities + depreciation) * (12/365))
 10|24.6|X25|(equity - share capital) / total assets

-   * Total asset are the most important feature
+   * Total asset are the most important feature.We can see in 5 years' ranking table.Almost 80% important features contains total asset,which indicate that total asset is important feature in predicting long-term and short-term bankruptcy.
    * Sales starts to show significance from second year
    * short-term liabilities are important in predicting a short-time bankruptcy